Coco Seney

 And tell me, what’s that like?

-I can see the word, recall the fruit I once tasted
+I can see the word, recall the fleshy bite

 in the white kitchen my mother had just cleaned.